-This Birth Records Self-Help Kit guide explains what you need to do if you were adopted and you think you are Native American and you live in California and/or were born in California and you want to enroll in your tribe.
+The Birth Records Self-Help Kit below explains what you need to do if you were adopted, think that you are Native American, and you live in California and/or were born in California and you want to enroll in your tribe.

 - Disclaimer and Table of Contents